 Aardvarks to Zebras: The A to Z of Animal Anatomy

 Ever wonder what cats and narwhals have in common?
-Maybe you haven’t, but despite their seemingly different lifestyles and habitats (i.e. sleeping on couches versus swimming in oceans), they are both mammals!
+Maybe you haven’t, but despite their seemingly different lifestyles and habitats (i.e., sleeping on couches versus swimming in oceans), they are both mammals!
 In this seminar, students will gain an appreciation for basic mammalian anatomic and physiologic principles that span across multiple species while emphasizing key differences that render each species unique.
 Through student projects, we will explore evolutionary adaptations that have driven the success of a variety of species within the context of their natural environments.
-In addition to a weekly lecture, weekly laboratory sessions will reinforce anatomic principles through a combination of rodent cadaver dissections, organ and bone specimens, and use of virtual reality demonstrations.
-Furthermore, students will have the opportunity to visit Año Nuevo State Park to experience a guided viewing of Northern elephant seals within their natural habitat.
+In addition to a weekly lecture, laboratory sessions will reinforce anatomic principles through a combination of rodent cadaver dissections and organ and bone specimen identification.
+As conditions allow, students will have the opportunity to visit Año Nuevo State Park to experience a guided viewing of northern elephant seals within their natural habitat.
 Students with a passion for science will gain a fundamental understanding of anatomy that is applicable to future careers in medicine, biomedical research, veterinary medicine, and ecology/conservation.